 BASIC TRIAL INFORMATION:

 Sponsor: Aerpio Therapeutics

 Length: 12 Months

 Key Inclusion Criteria:

-18 years of age or older.
+1. Adults 18 through 80 years of age (inclusive).

-No Diabetic Macular Edema.
+3. No evidence of central involved Diabetic Macular Edema.

 Key Exclusion Criteria: